 If your problem is "I don't know what to build" — start with Spec Kit.
 Its specification workflow is excellent.

 If your problem is "I know what to build but the AI keeps drifting" — start with Plan Forge.
-Its enforcement pipeline is what you need.
+Its enforcement pipeline (and now the LiveGuard watch layer that runs after ship) is what you need.

 If your problem is both — use both.
-They were designed for this.
+They were designed for this, and the integration has only gotten tighter.

 Get Spec Kit → | Get Plan Forge → | Full integration guide →